 Community is a powerful word and it’s often overused.
 A community is not a collection of people if they do nothing more than use the product.
 A community is self-driven and comes together over the mutual love of something.
 If that something is your product then you’re already on to a winner.

-What you’ll need to do in 2020 is to find fresh and authentic ways to unite your community.
-Whether you do this through co-built content, supply and demand content or niche content that’s specific to a certain cohort of your community, you’ll need to do it thoughtfully and authentically.
+What you’ll need to do is to find fresh and authentic ways to unite your community.
+Whether you do this through co-built content, supply and demand content, or niche content that’s specific to a certain cohort of your community, you’ll need to do it thoughtfully and authentically.